fubar2/piloadcell/README.md

 Python code for plotting weight over time using a raspberry pi zero w, 10kg load cell and hx711 converter

 Includes code to generate tab delimited averaged readings sampled every (e.g.) minute so we can evaluate drift and figure out how to compensate for temperature.
-It should be used to tare before setting the weight on then left running - loadcell.py
+It should be used to tare before setting the weight on then left running - eg python3 loadcell.py & so it just runs.

+On a freshly updated raspbian 9,

+sudo apt install python3-pandas python3-matplotlib python3-tzlocal

+should do the needful.

-Initial test suggested that the plots were horribly scaled by rare outliers - so the plots are now routinely limited to +/- 2SD.
+Initial test suggested that the plots took a few minutes to settle after the weight was placed and were horribly scaled by rare outliers - so the plots are now routinely ignored until >3 minutes from tare and then trimmed at +/- 2SD.
 Long runs can probably be plotted within 3SD.
 Some kind of autoregressive model us called for because the mean clearly does vary in smoothish cycles - and the times don't suggest any obvious large temperature effects.
 The unfiltered plot is served at route /raw by the flask server and usually shows that the outlier straightens out the previously wiggly line by making the y axis longer so details are lost and the load cell looks less horrible.